liubingdong/EasyMultiProfiler/README.md

                collapse_by = 'row',action = 'add') -> obj
 ```

-2. get the raw data from the EMPT
+2. Get the raw data from the EMPT

 ```R
 MAE |>